 Managing a successful sales team requires a thoughtful, strategic approach: One that’s built upon a foundation of rep engagement, a collaborative culture, and achievable goals.

-But, in the wake of the COVID-19 pandemic and an ever-changing sales landscape, sales managers and leaders frequently struggle to implement effective management strategies that set their teams up for both short- and long-term success.
 Inefficient workflows, limited transparency, and inadequate tools all threaten a manager’s ability to leverage a strong strategy.
-The result is often a team of reps who can’t meet their sales quotas, high rates of rep turnover, and low levels of employee engagement — all of which impact a company’s bottom line.
+The result is often a team of reps who can’t meet their sales quotas, high rates of rep turnover, and low levels of employee engagement, all of which impact a company’s bottom line.

-To properly manage a sales team and ensure high rep performance, managers and leaders must develop modern strategies that take into account their team’s (and the broader industry’s) challenges, shifting workforce dynamics, constantly-evolving technology offerings, and rising employee and customer expectations.
-This might seem like a steep hill to climb, but with the right tips for getting started (and some crucial tools for support), sales managers can build a holistic management strategy that empowers reps to succeed.
+To properly manage a sales team and ensure high rep performance, managers and leaders must develop modern strategies that take into account their team’s (and the broader industry’s) challenges, shifting workforce dynamics, constantly evolving technology offerings, and rising employee and customer expectations.

 Sales incentives aren’t a novel idea by any means.
 Managers have used them for years in an effort to boost rep performance and meet sales quotas.
 But successfully incentivizing the modern rep requires two things: Creativity and a deep understanding of what motivates each specific seller.

-But traditional coaching and training methods likely won’t cut it in today’s hyper-hybrid landscape of buying and selling.
+But traditional coaching and training methods likely won't cut it in today's evolving landscape of buying and selling.
 Reps need highly focused, enhanced skills that they can stack on top of their more conventional techniques.
-That’s why many sales leaders have invested (or plan to invest) in internal sales training for their managers (85%) and sales reps (89%).
+That's why leading sales organizations are increasing their investment in internal training programs, recognizing upskilling as a critical competitive differentiator.

 Implementing a shiny new tool that captures all your key data is a start, but you also need to provide continuous training that helps managers and reps transform that data into meaningful insights.
-A digital-first approach is the key here, so invest the time and resources into ensuring managers and reps are fully competent in today’s selling environment and are prepared for whatever comes next.
+A digital-first approach is the key here, so invest the time and resources into ensuring managers and reps are fully competent in today's selling environment and prepared for continuous change.

-Modern sales enablement tools can help, since they facilitate real-time coaching that won’t derail productivity.
-What’s more, some solutions help managers instantly identify areas for improvement at-scale, so they can quickly resolve issues and improve rep performance individually or across the entire team.
+Modern sales enablement tools can help by facilitating real-time coaching that won’t derail productivity.
+What’s more, some solutions help managers instantly identify areas for improvement at scale, enabling them to quickly resolve issues and improve rep performance, both individually and across the entire team.

 Strong sales leaders know that performance feedback should be highly personalized – both in terms of content and delivery.
 Some reps are motivated to make improvements when they receive constructive criticism, for example, while others prefer a softer, more indirect approach.